eush77/generator-node/README.md

 # generator-node

-This is my custom Node projects generator.
+This is my custom generator for Node projects.

 ## Usage